 The business is committed to producing high-quality products, with a focus on sustainable materials and practices.
 Boody‘s bamboo is EcoCert certified, which means that bamboo is grown organically using no synthetic fertilisers or pesticides and rainwater rather than irrigation.

 The company also holds a Worldwide Responsible Accredited Production certification which audits and accredits their production facilities as offering fair wages and safe and legal working conditions – so no child labour, no discrimination and comply with all environmental regulations, and respects workers rights.
 For more information about Boody’s accreditation, check out the WRAP website.

-Many of you know that I am a fan of bamboo given that we grow bamboo on our farm.
-I use the term 'grow' loosely because it grows itself without any effort and energy on my part.
+Many of you know that I am a fan of the bamboo plant given that we grow bamboo on our farm.
+I use the term ‘grow’ loosely because it grows itself without any effort and energy on my part.
 It truly is a highly resistant, hardy grass that grows with little interference.
-It is drought resistant, pest resistant and grows extremely quickly.
-These are eco-friendly characteristics that are often overlooked and should still be factored in when 'shopping better'.
+It is drought-resistant, pest-resistant and grows extremely quickly.
+These are eco-friendly characteristics that are often overlooked and should still be factored in when ‘shopping better’.